THIS SITE IS NO LONGER BEING UPDATED. PLEASE VISIT OUR NEW SITE (WWW.SLAVESOCIETIES.ORG) FOR ALL OF OUR LATEST DOCUMENT UPLOADS.

 ESTE SITIO YA NO SE ACTUALIZA.
 VISITE NUESTRO NUEVO SITIO (WWW.SLAVESOCIETIES.ORG) PARA TODAS NUESTRAS ÚLTIMAS CARGAS DE DOCUMENTOS.

 ESTE SITE NÃO ESTÁ MAIS SENDO ATUALIZADO.
 POR FAVOR, VISITE O NOSSO NOVO SITE (WWW.SLAVESOCIETIES.ORG) PARA TODOS OS NOSSOS UPLOAD MAIS RECENTES DO DOCUMENTO.

 The Slave Societies Digital Archive (formerly Ecclesiastical and Secular Sources for Slave Societies), directed by Jane Landers and hosted at Vanderbilt University, preserves endangered ecclesiastical and secular documents related to Africans and African-descended peoples in slave societies.
 This Digital Archive currently holds 500,000 unique images, dating from the 16th to the 20th centuries, and documents the history of between 6 and 8 million individuals.
 They are the most extensive serial records for the history of Africans in the Atlantic World and also include valuable information on the indigenous, European, and Asian populations who lived alongside them.

-On this website you will find areas dedicated to each geographic entity -- Brazil, Colombia, Cuba, and Spanish Florida -- and additional resources to assist in your research.
-We welcome feedback and encourage researchers to share the research and transcripts that they develop based on the ESSSS website.
+On this website you will find areas dedicated to each geographic entity -- Angola, Benin, Brazil, Cape Verde, Colombia, Cuba, and Spanish Florida -- and additional resources to assist in your research.
+We welcome feedback and encourage researchers to share any work that they develop using the Slave Societies Digital Archive.